tencentyun/intlcloud-documents/product_new/存储产品中心/对象存储/开发者指南/管理数据/存储桶标签概述_intl_en.md

 ### Via the COS Console

-For more information on how to set a bucket tag using the COS Console, see [Setting Bucket Tags](https://intl.cloud.tencent.com/document/product/436/30928) in Console Guide.
+For more information about setting a bucket tag using the COS console, see [Setting Bucket Tags](https://intl.cloud.tencent.com/document/product/436/30928) in Console Guide.

 ### Via REST APIs